 Step 6: Attend or Create Recruitment Conferences to Build Your Network

 Attending recruitment conferences is a great way to grow when you start a recruitment agency in Australia.
 These events bring together hiring and staffing professionals, offering opportunities to learn about the latest trends, improve your skills, and network with potential clients and partners.
-To get the most out of a conference, prepare ahead of time, participate actively, and connect with attendees onsite and online.
-As your agency grows, hosting your own recruitment events—such as workshops, webinars, or conferences—can strengthen your brand and attract valuable clients or partners.
+To get the most out of a conference, prepare in advance, participate actively, and connect with attendees on-site and online.
+As your agency grows, hosting your own recruitment events, such as workshops, webinars, or conferences, can strengthen your brand and attract valuable clients or partners.
 Sharing your expertise on topics relevant to your industry will help you stand out as a trusted expert in the recruitment field.

 When building your recruitment team structure, focus on hiring individuals who align with your agency's values and mission.
 Here are the four key roles to consider: